 Burlington Northern Livingston Shop Complex CECRA Facility

 The Burlington Northern Livingston Shop Complex, which includes an active rail yard, is primarily located in Livingston, Montana.
-The Facility is approximately 2 miles long and 0.5 miles wide, and includes locomotive and rail car repair and maintenance shops.
+The Facility is approximately 2 miles long and 0.5 miles wide, and includes active locomotive and rail car repair and maintenance shops.
 Montana Rail Link (MRL) is the current rail yard operator.

-Previous rail yard operating practices lead to contaminated soils and groundwater.
+Previous rail yard operating practices led to contaminated soils and groundwater.
 Primary contaminants include chlorinated solvents, petroleum hydrocarbons, and asbestos.
 After completion of a remedial investigation, a risk assessment, two feasibility studies, and several interim remedial actions, DEQ issued a Record of Decision for the Facility in September 2001.
 The selected final remedy includes several remedial actions and additional investigations.

 In September 2004, DEQ initiated negotiations with BNSF Railway Company (BNSF) to implement the Record of Decision (ROD).
 Those negotiations resulted in the August 9, 2005 Spring Statement of Work (SOW).
-The SOW identifies how additional investigations will be implemented for some of the tasks required by the ROD.
+The SOW identified how additional investigations would be implemented for some of the tasks required by the ROD.
 On April 17, 2006, DEQ terminated negotiations for the remaining cleanup tasks.